Leafwing-Studios/Emergence/design/src/steam-page.md

 Humanity has gone extinct: victim to its own hubris and waste.
 But life itself lives on, and a new form of civilization has begun to emerge: a symbiotic cross-species emergent intelligence.
-What was once a simple ant-plant-fungi system is now a sprawling microscopic metropolis as more and more species are domesticated and ultimately assimilated.
+What was once a simple ant-plant-fungi system is now a sprawling microscopic metropolis as more and more species are domesticated and ultimately domesticated.

 Guide this civilization as it grows, adapts and evolves in a challenging dynamic environment.
 Fight to build a robust, sustainable system, and fall in love with a factory builder unlike anything you've ever seen before.